LL-Pengfei/CS1010-AY1819S1-Personal/docs/14-pointers.md

 # Unit 14: Memory Addresses or Pointers

 Every memory location has an address.
 Unlike many higher level languages, such as Java, Python, and JavaScript, C allows us direct access to memory addresses.
-This empower programmers to do wonderful things that cannot be done in other languages.
+This empowers programmers to do wonderful things that cannot be done in other languages.
 But, it is also dangerous at the same time -- using it improperly can lead to bugs that are hard to track down and debug.

 ## The Address-of Operator